Paradise Lost: Christian epic

 Tobias Gregory wrote that Milton was "the most theologically learned among early modern epic poets.
 He was, moreover, a theologian of great independence of mind, and one who developed his talents within a society where the problem of divine justice was debated with particular intensity."
-Gregory says that Milton is able to establish divine action and his divine characters in a superior way to other Renaissance epic poets, including Ludovico Ariosto or Tasso.
+Gregory says that Milton is able to establish divine action and his divine characters in a superior way to other Renaissance epic poets, including Ludovico Ariosto or Torquato Tasso.

 In Paradise Lost Milton also ignores the traditional epic format of a plot based on a mortal conflict between opposing armies with deities watching over and occasionally interfering with the action.
-Instead, both divinity and mortal are involved in a conflict that, while momentarily ending in tragedy, offers a future salvation.
+Instead, both divinity and humanity are involved in a conflict that, while momentarily ending in tragedy, offers a future salvation.
 In both Paradise Lost and Paradise Regained, Milton incorporates aspects of Lucan's epic model, the epic from the view of the defeated.
 Although he does not accept the model completely within Paradise Regained, he incorporates the "anti-Virgilian, anti-imperial epic tradition of Lucan".
 Milton goes further than Lucan in this belief and "Paradise Lost and Paradise Regained carry further, too, the movement toward and valorization of romance that Lucan's tradition had begun, to the point where Milton's poems effectively create their own new genre".

+The Catholic Church reacted by banning the poem and placing it on the Index Librorum Prohibitorum.

 Iconography

 The first illustrations to accompany the text of Paradise Lost were added to the fourth edition of 1688, with one engraving prefacing each book, of which up to eight of the twelve were by Sir John Baptist Medina, one by Bernard Lens II, and perhaps up to four (including Books I and XII, perhaps the most memorable) by another hand.
 The engraver was Michael Burghers (given as 'Burgesse' in some sources).
-By 1730 the same images had been re-engraved on a smaller scale by Paul Fourdrinier.
+By 1730, the same images had been re-engraved on a smaller scale by Paul Fourdrinier.

 Some of the most notable illustrators of Paradise Lost included William Blake, Gustave Doré, and Henry Fuseli.
 However, the epic's illustrators also include John Martin, Edward Francis Burney, Richard Westall, Francis Hayman, and many others.

 Outside of book illustrations, the epic has also inspired other visual works by well-known painters like Salvador Dalí who executed a set of ten colour engravings in 1974.
 Milton's achievement in writing Paradise Lost while blind (he dictated to helpers) inspired loosely biographical paintings by both Fuseli and Eugène Delacroix.

+Translations

+Tamil

+Book 1 of Paradise Lost was translated into Tamil under the title Swarga Neekam MutharKandam (1895) by V. P. Subramania Mudaliar (1857-1946).
+The translator included annotations and a biography of Milton in the translation.

+Another translation titled Iḻanta corkkam: Kāviyam was published on 2020 by H. Mujeeb Rahman as an Amazon Kindle edition.